invider/ghoster.mix/man/concept.md

 * word - a symbol used to locate tokens in dictionary
 * spell - low-level atomic trick
 * sequence - a list of tricks
-* array
+* array/collection/sequence
 * grid - 2d array
-* dict
+* dict?
 * sound sample
-* pressure plate - a way to remotely trigger the related ghost trick
+* pressure plate - a way to remotely trigger the related ghost trick?
 * switch
 * teleporters
-* token pathways - a way to authomatically move tokens (aka Factorio)
+* token pathways - a way to authomatically move tokens (aka Factorio)?
+What about dumb map and smart ghosts?

 Core Actions
 ------------
 * move
+* lick
 * eat
-* lick
-* paint
+* drop/paint
-* spawn
+* spawn/paint
 * join
 * kill
 * capture the next/prev ghost